hifly81/1brc_streaming/README.md

     - There are **999 different customers**
     - Price value: not null double between 0.00 (inclusive) and 50000.00 (inclusive), always with 2 fractional digits
-    - Read from csv file AND send continuously data to _data_ topic using the script _producer.sh_ from this repository
+    - Read from csv files AND send continuously data to _data_ topic using the script _producer.sh_ from this repository
 - Output topic must contain messages with key/value and no additional headers:
   - **Key**: customer id, example _ID672_
   - **Value**: order counts/order counts_with_price > 40000/min price/max price, example _1212/78/4.22/48812.22_